Dance music superstar Avicii dead at 28 - Journal du Cameroun

 The condition forced him to cancel shows in 2014 as he had to have his gallbladder and appendix removed.

-In 2016, Avicii stunned fans by retiring from touring when he was just 26, saying that he wanted to leave the high-flying electronic music lifestyle.
+In 2016, Avicii stunned fans by retiring from touring when he was just 26.

 “The scene was not for me,” he told music magazine Billboard after his decision.